jzhao23/american-dream-jobs/docs/DATA_SOURCES.md

 **Year**: 2021
 **DOI**: 10.1002/smj.3286
 **Data**: https://github.com/AIOE-Data/AIOE

+> **Note**: This dataset is used as a fallback for occupations not covered by GPTs are GPTs.

 #### What We Use
 - **AI exposure scores**: Measures how exposed each occupation is to AI capabilities